meyusufdemirci/DeveloperMentorship/README.md

 - Fill the email message like you write an essay
 - Start the email with `Hello`, `Hi XXX`, end it with `Best Regards`, `Have a Good Day`
 - Tell the situation as clear as you can
+- If you are sending an email to multiple people and if seeing each other's email addresses would cause a problem, you can add them in `BCC`.
+This way, you can send an email to multiple people at once and keep their data confidential.

 ### Resume
 Your resume is your first impression that must be great to make the further steps easier for you.